 What It Is

-The facet joints are the connections between the bones of the spine.
-The nerve roots pass through these joints to go from the spinal cord to the arms, legs and other parts of the body.
+In between each of the bones in the spine, the facet joints make up the connections that allow the back to bend and flex.
+Inside the spinal column there lies a hollow space that contains the nerve root.
+The nerve roots pass through these joints and extend outward from the spinal cord, branching out to the arms, legs and other parts of the body.

-These joints also allow the spine to bend and twist, and they keep the back from slipping too far forward or twisting without limits.
-Like the knee joint, they have cartilage to allow smooth movement where two bones meet.
-The joints are lined with the synovium and have lubricating joint fluid.
+These joints also allow the spine to bend and twist, and they also act as brakes to keep the back from slipping too far forward or twisting without limits.
+Like the knee joint, they have specially shaped cartilage to allow smooth movement where two bones meet.
+The joints have linings filled with synovium and lubricating joint fluid.